-If you've made it this far in piloting, you only have one more step to topping the ladder with an Airline Transport Pilot License.
-Flight Schools Maine can lead the way to making that last tier into the aviation elite.
-In the following topics, we have supplied you with a short overview of how you can go about gaining the highest rank of pilot licensing.
-For obtaining that Airline Transport Pilot Certificate (also referred to as an ATPC), this is the place to be for all of your flight training needs.
-Flight Schools Maine will pair you up with one of our top quality flight schools to lead you throughout your course to set yourself among the highest ranked aviators!
+So you have an interest in being an Airline Transport Pilot?
+Flight Schools Maine can pave the way to making that final tier into the flying elite.
+In the following sections, we have supplied you with a brief summary of how you can devote yourself to reaching the highest rank of pilot certification.
+If you are looking to acquire your Airline Transport Pilot Certification (a.k.a.
+ATPC), then you have found the right place!
+In order to get your place among the highest ranked aviators, Flight Schools Maine will see to it that you get the most out of your education with one of our first-rate flight schools.
 We are # 1 in offering ATPC training, so you remain in good hands!

 You are so close!
-It's your time to make it to the very top!
-If you have already earned your Private Pilot License and Commercial Pilot License, we know you have what it takes.
-So you can live the dream, we make it our objective to deliver the best schools for your pilot certification!
+It's time to reach the very top!
+If you have already obtained your Private Pilot License and Commercial Pilot License, you know you have what it takes.
+So that you can live the dream, we make it our mission to deliver the very best institutions for your pilot certification!